-You could try to configure Jira and Confluence yourself, get your busy IT staff to do it, or — get up to speed quickly — leveraging David's pre-configured solution, training and support.
+You could try to configure Jira and Confluence yourself, get your busy IT staff to do it, or you can leverage David's pre-configured solution, training and support to get up to speed quickly.

-When your Project Knowledge Library is correctly configured, as provided by David’s solution, it is much easier to layer in the Organization Knowledge Library.
-Support for Rapid Learning Cycles best practices and extensible knowledge capture are built into this configuration.
+This is another solution from David Stokes.
+When your Project Knowledge Library is correctly configured, it is much easier to layer in the Organization Knowledge Library when your team is ready.

-We have service providers actively investigating solutions for these platforms:
+We have groups actively investigating solutions for these platforms:

 In general, tools that are built to support Agile Software Development may be able to fit a Rapid Learning Cycles program — if they are flexible enough to support both Key Decisions / Integration Events and Learning Cycles / Knowledge Gaps without requiring teams to use Agile language where Rapid Learning Cycles language is important.

-If you are investigating a tool not on this list, please contact us so we can add it here.
+If you are investigating a tool not on this list, please contact us to let us know and we will add it here.